vicvillalobos/LostArkFishing/README.md

 6. You have 5 seconds to switch to the game window and point the cursor at the fishing spot.
 The Trade Skill mode must be active (B).

 ## Pet Function Auto Repair
 If you have pet function enabled (with Crystalline Aura), you can enable auto repair in `config.ini` by setting `times_to_repair` to a value higher than 0.
-The bot will automatically repair your tools after the specified number of fish is caught.
+The bot will automatically repair your tools after the specified number of fish are caught.

 Setting `times_to_repair` to 0 will disable auto repair.